tomaszzielinski/docs/django-best-practices.markdown

     [on](http://stackoverflow.com/questions/1364527/http-status-code-for-bad-data) this</a>.

-* **HttpResponseForbidden [403]** looks like a good choice to indicate that authentication is needed in a situation when redirect to the login page doesn't make sense - e.g. for AJAX requests.
+* **HttpResponseForbidden [403]** looks like a good choice to indicate that authentication is needed in a situation when redirection to the login page doesn't make sense - e.g. for AJAX requests.
     Note that there is also 401 code, but it is meant to be used for the purposes of [HTTP authentication](http://en.wikipedia.org/wiki/Basic_access_authentication), and not a custom one. ([A nice discussion](http://stackoverflow.com/questions/6113014/what-http-code-to-use-in-not-authenticated-and-not-authorized-cases) on this)

 ## Misc

-When replacing models.py into models package, make sure that models there have app_label set in their Meta:
+When converting *models.py* into models package, make sure that models there have ```app_label``` set in their Meta:

 ```
 class Meta:
     app_label = 'app-name'
 ```

 Without this trick, Django won't see the models.